-The BMS16 may be supplied with either a 100A, 200A or 500A shunt, which should be installed in the positive wire from the battery.
+The BMS16 may be supplied with either a 100A, 200A or 500A shunt.
+The shunt may be installed at either the negative end, positive end, or even somewhere in the middle of the battery pack.
 The shunt is connected via two wires to the associated terminals on the BMS16.
 For best performance, twisted pair wire is recommended.
 The sample wire from the anode / positive side of the shunt (closest to the +ve terminal of the battery) should be connected to the left-hand terminal (as shown on the wiring diagram, left).
 By default, discharge amps are shown positive, though this can be reversed in settings if preferred.
-If your polarity seems to be reversed (e.g discharge current is causing SoC to increase), simply swap the two shunt wires into the BMS.
+If your polarity seems to be reversed (e.g discharge current is causing SoC to increase), simply swap the two shunt wires at the BMS.